 2.1.
 Parkinson's Disease

-Parkinson's disease (PD) is a neurodegenerative disorder of the central nervous system that affects both motor and non-motor systems.
+PD is a neurodegenerative disorder of the central nervous system that affects both motor and non-motor systems.
 The symptoms of this disease typically develop gradually, with non-motor issues becoming more prevalent as the disease progresses.
 Common motor symptoms include tremors, bradykinesia (slowness of movement), rigidity, and difficulty maintaining balance (parkinsonism) [1,2].
 In later stages, additional conditions such as Parkinson’s disease dementia, involuntary falls, and neuropsychiatric problems like sleep disorders, psychosis, mood changes, or behavioral alterations may develop [11].

-Parkinson's disease occurs due to a deficiency of the neurotransmitter dopamine, caused by the degeneration of nerve cells in the substantia nigra [3].
+Parkinson's disease occurs due to a deficiency of the neurotransmitter dopamine caused by the degeneration of nerve cells in the substantia nigra [3].
 The exact cause of this neuronal degeneration is unknown.
 However, it appears to result from a combination of genetic and environmental factors [4].
 For instance, some patients exhibit a mutation in the SCAN gene, which encodes the alpha-synuclein protein.
 This mutation leads to the accumulation of large quantities of the protein, causing neuronal dysfunction and cell death [5].
 In other cases, exposure to toxins such as manganese or neurotoxins has been linked to neurological damage, ultimately leading to the development of Parkinson's disease.

 Parkinson's disease is incurable, and treatment aims to slow its progression and prevent severe deterioration of the nervous system.
 Pharmacological treatments include dopamine agonists and dopamine inhibitors [6].
 Additionally, physical activity and cognitive exercises are significant for preserving brain function [7].